alphagov/government-service-design-manual/service-manual/user-centered-design/resources/forms.md

 Do pre-select options if:

-* we already know the answer because it was given previously
+* you're playing back something the user has already told you
 * there's a good reason to steer users towards a particular answer
 * there's a strong common case bias towards a particular answer